rnjhnd/java-design-patterns-portfolio/01-solid-design-principles/solid-principles-refactoring/README.md

 ## 🏗️ Architecture

-This project is organized into four main modules, each focusing on a specific SOLID principle:
+This project is organized into four main modules, each focusing on a specific **SOLID design principle**:

 - **SRP Module**: Demonstrates separation of concerns by splitting responsibilities
 - **OCP Module**: Shows how to extend functionality without modifying existing code